Terms of Service

 Teaching

-Postdoctoral Researchers are of three kinds, determined primarily by the funding agency that supports the appointee.
-Their eligibility to teach, whether as instructors of record with the rank of Lecturer or as assistants, likewise follows the kind of funding.
+Postdoctoral Researchers are of three kinds, determined primarily by the funding source that supports the appointee.
+Their eligibility to teach at the University, whether as instructors of record with the rank of Lecturer or as teaching assistants or course assistants, likewise follows the kind of funding.

 Postdoctoral Scholar (PDS)

-Because Postdoctoral Scholars are in a full-time program, at 100% effort, they may not teach except under the following conditions:
+Because Postdoctoral Scholars are in full-time positions, at 100% effort, they may not teach except under the following conditions:

-2. If teaching is required by the source of external funding and is part of the program of training, then after appointment as a Lecturer (or another role) has been approved, the PDS may teach for no additional compensation, since the compensation for teaching is included in the regular salary.
-Mentoring of the teaching must be part of the mentoring plan.
+2. If teaching is expressly part of the scope of work under the terms of a PDS’s source of external funding and is part of the PDS’s program of training, then after appointment as a Lecturer (or another role) has been approved the PDS may teach for no additional compensation, since the compensation for teaching is included in the regular salary.

 Postdoctoral Fellow (PDF)